rabbah/nimbella-cli/doc/README.md

 nim project github:nimbella/demo-projects/visits --anon-github
 ```

 However, GitHub imposes severe rate limitations on anonymous access.
 Many projects that you will want to deploy will be large enough that you will hit this limit routinely.
 Also, you will be unable to deploy from private repos.
-So, this option is really for exploring the capability only.
-To really use the capability in serious development, you must have a GitHub account.
+So, this option is just for exploring the capability.
+To really use deployment from github in serious development, you must have a GitHub account.
 If you have one (or once you have one) you can add it to your Nimbella credentials using

 ```
 nim auth github --initial